Universal-Team/db/docs/_3ds/godmode9.md

 systems:
 - 3DS
 title: GodMode9
-update_notes: '<p dir="auto">We''re early for christmas this year with a new release:
-  GodMode9 v2.1.0 comes with several new features and a truckload of bugfixes and smaller improvements.</p>

-  <p dir="auto">This is new since the last release:</p>
+update_notes: '<p dir="auto">Is it really that time of the year again?
+Six years ago, on March 22nd of the faraway year of 2016, GodMode9 was first released to the public.
+  It has come a long way, reaching high stability and amassing features.
+Right now, there''s not much left that GodMode9 can''t do, and there''s only the odd bug coming in from time to time.
+As such, this release is a rather small one, with only bugfixes and maintenance stuff.</p>

+  <p dir="auto">I still wanted to celebrate the day with a release, so here is GodMode9
+  v2.1.1 with these changes:</p>

   <ul dir="auto">

-  <li>[new] Unicode support, including a special Unicode font created for GodMode9
+  <li>[improved] Improved installation of DSiWare games (thanks <a class="user-mention"
-  (<a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/Epicpkmn11/hovercard"
+  data-hovercard-type="user" data-hovercard-url="/users/Epicpkmn11/hovercard" data-octo-click="hovercard-link-click"
-  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/Epicpkmn11">@Epicpkmn11</a>)</li>
+  data-octo-dimensions="link_type:self" href="https://github.com/Epicpkmn11">@Epicpkmn11</a>)</li>

-  <li>[new] Support for mounting <code>certs.db</code>, including improvement of certs
-  handling (<a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/luigoalma/hovercard"
-  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/luigoalma">@luigoalma</a>)</li>
+  <li>[scripting] Faster script loading as well as other improvements and fixes (thanks

-  <li>[new] Support for SHA-1 checksums (<a class="user-mention" data-hovercard-type="user"
+  <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/aspargas2/hovercard"
-  data-hovercard-url="/users/aspargas2/hovercard" data-octo-click="hovercard-link-click"
-  data-octo-dimensions="link_type:self" href="https://github.com/aspargas2">@aspargas2</a>)</li>
+  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/aspargas2">@aspargas2</a>)</li>

-  <li>[new] Raw cart dumper, accessible via R+A on cart drive</li>

-  <li>[improved] Wider support for flash chips on carts, including ir (<a class="user-mention"
-  data-hovercard-type="user" data-hovercard-url="/users/dratini0/hovercard" data-octo-click="hovercard-link-click"
-  data-octo-dimensions="link_type:self" href="https://github.com/dratini0">@dratini0</a>)</li>

-  <li>[scripting] <code>SDSIZE</code>, <code>SDFREE</code> and <code>NANDFREE</code>
-  global variables</li>

-  <li>[scripting] Added <code>cartdump</code> command</li>
+  <li>[fixed] Fixed a nasty bug when trimming certain DS cart dumps</li>

-  <li>[fixed] Numerous bugfixes and small improvements, too many to list</li>
+  <li>[fixed] Some smaller bugfixes and general code maintenance</li>

   </ul>

-  <p dir="auto"><strong>Killer Feature: Unicode support</strong><br>

-  GodMode9 is no longer limited to just displaying English, it now has proper support for Unicode text.
-To facilitate this change there''s also a new font format, a simple RIFF-based format called FRF, which you can easily convert to using the ´fontriff.py´ conversion script.
-The default font has been updated to include the common accented Latin letters, Cyrillic for Russian, and Hiragana/Katakana for Japanese and there''s also a font with complete JIS X 0208 support in the resources folder.
-You can also now type any character (up to U+FFFF) in the keyboard by switching to the number input mode, typing the codepoint, and pressing the U+ key. (ex.
-0411 is Б and 3042 is あ).</p>

   <p dir="auto"><strong>How do I update GodMode9?</strong><br>

-  (Do I really need to add that paragraph everytime?)
-You wouldn''t believe how often we get that question when we do a new release.
+  (This may be the last time I tell you how to in the release notes, so please remember) You wouldn''t believe how often we get that question when we do a new release.
 It''s actually very simple: Just replace <code>GodMode9.firm</code> on your SD card with the file found in the release ZIP.
-You may also want to update scripts, which are found in the <code>./gm9</code>
-  folder inside the archive and go to the same folder on your SD card.</p>
+You may also want to update scripts, which are found in the <code>./gm9</code> folder inside the archive and go to the same folder on your SD card.</p>

   <p dir="auto"><strong>Special thanks</strong><br>

-  With the project now being over 5 years old, and all of us working on other stuff, additionally to also having a real life(tm), the main devs (<a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/aspargas2/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/aspargas2">@aspargas2</a>,
+  I''ll be honest, I''ve long given up mentioning everyone here.
+The sheer number of contributors (developers, people who report bugs or suggest features, people who help with advice or web hosting...) after 6 years of development is just too big.
+Just know, each and every contribution, no matter how big or small is highly appreciated.
+For this release, special thanks go to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/Wolfvak/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/Wolfvak">@Wolfvak</a>, who''s been a main dev with me for almost all of the lifetime of GodMode9, to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/aspargas2/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/aspargas2">@aspargas2</a>
-  <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/Wolfvak/hovercard"
+  who did maintenance and fixed bugs, to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/Epicpkmn11/hovercard" data-octo-click="hovercard-link-click"
-  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/Wolfvak">@Wolfvak</a>
+  data-octo-dimensions="link_type:self" href="https://github.com/Epicpkmn11">@Epicpkmn11</a>,
-  and me) sometimes take the backseat, only doing smaller features, bug fixes and general project maintenance.
-Gladly the void was filled by other developers.
-Special thanks go to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/Epicpkmn11/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/Epicpkmn11">@Epicpkmn11</a>
+  who improved the save game generation and thus the installation for DSiWare CIAs and dumps and to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/giiutfff/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/giiutfff">@giiutfff</a>
-  for Unicode support,<a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/dratini0/hovercard"
-  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/dratini0">@dratini0</a>
-  for his continued work on supporting flash chips in the cart dumper and <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/luigoalma/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/luigoalma">@luigoalma</a>
-  who added support for mounting <code>certs.db</code> in this release.
-It''s not only the devs who we have to thank, though, it''s also the numerous people who point out problems and ask for features, as well as everyone who''s patient enough to help us out with testing.
-More special thanks go to @TimmSkiller and <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/mariomadproductions/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/mariomadproductions">@mariomadproductions</a>, who both helped us a lot to improve GodMode9.
-In fact, the people who helped make this release a possibility are too numerous to list - thanks, all of you!</p>'
+  who catched a really nasty bug happening when trimming certain DS cart dumps in GodMode9 (great catch!).</p>'
-updated: '2021-11-21T12:21:56Z'
+updated: '2022-03-22T19:11:38Z'
-version: v2.1.0
+version: v2.1.1
-version_title: GodMode9 v2.1.0
+version_title: GodMode9 v2.1.1 Sixth Anniversary Release
 wiki: https://github.com/d0k3/GodMode9/wiki
 ---